niutech/showModalDialog/README.md

 ShowModalDialog Polyfill is using Promises, Generators, the `yield` keyword and the [`spawn` function](https://gist.github.com/jakearchibald/31b89cba627924972ad6) by Jake Archibald.
 If they are unavailable, the polyfill is using `eval` and JSON as a fallback, provided that statements are separated by new lines, the `showModalDialog` function is not nested and runs only once in a function.

-There is still available an old version of the polyfill using a callback function.

 Syntax
 ------